RIDagher/my-portfolio/README.md

 ## Features

-- Home page introducing Rima.
+- Home page introducing Me.
-- About Me section with a brief description and list of technologies Rima knows.
+- About Me section with a brief description and list of technologies I know.
-- Projects section displaying Rima's projects with details.
+- Projects section displaying My projects with details.
 - Contact Me section with a contact form.

 ## Technologies Used